 Personalized legal services for the Treasure Coast and the Palm Beaches

 Older Floridians and their families often face complicated financial, medical and residential issues.
 Similarly, the aging parents of a special needs adult must make arrangements to safeguard their offspring’s health and welfare.
 At McCarthy, Summers, Wood, Norman, Melby & Schultz, P.A., our concerned attorneys share their knowledge and experience with clients coping with some of life’s most difficult decisions.
-Led by Nicola J. Melby, Board Certified in Elder Law by the Florida Bar and the National Elder Law Foundation, our elder care and special needs lawyers provide advice and legal assistance on important matters, including:
+Nicola J. Melby, Board Certified in Elder Law by the Florida Bar and the National Elder Law Foundation, leads our Elder Law division, which also features Donna R. McMillan.
+Our elder care and special needs lawyers provide advice and legal assistance on important matters, including:

 Our goal is to implement the proper combination of estate planning instruments to safeguard your health and welfare during old age.